the-bucket-rider/the-bucket-rider.github.io/content/novels-and-movies/index.md

-I am fond of novels and movies.
-Here is a list of recommendations about them.
+I am fond of novels and movies, and here are my favorite ones.

 #### My favorite novels (up to now)